jax-ml/jax/docs/501/shape-polymorphism.md

 combination of input types and shapes.
-After exporting a function and deserializing it on another system we don't have the Python sources available anymore, so we cannot re-trace and re-lower it. **Shape polymorphism** is a feature of JAX export to allow some exported functions to be used for a whole family of input shapes.
+After exporting a function and deserializing it on another system we don't have the Python sources available anymore, so we cannot re-trace and re-lower it. **Shape polymorphism** is a feature of JAX export that allows some exported functions to be used for a whole family of input shapes.
-These functions are traced and lowered once, during exporting, and `Exported` object contains the information needed to be able to compile and execute the function on many concrete input shapes.
+These functions are traced and lowered once, during exporting, and the `Exported` object contains the information needed to be able to compile and execute the function on many concrete input shapes.
 We do this by specifying shapes that contain dimension variables (symbolic shapes) when exporting, as in the